marvhus/at-notes/README.md

 # @Notes
-A too for finding @ notes in source files with C style comments (//)
+A tool for finding @ notes in source files with C style comments (//)

 ```console
 $ jai -version